futurice/terraform-examples/README.md

 In addition to the modules here, there's a lot of useful ones in the wild.
 For example:

+- https://registry.terraform.io/ - lots of solutions to common problems, some verified by Hashicorp themselves
 - https://github.com/cloudposse - look for repos starting with `terraform-` for lots of good building blocks

 ## Releasing